 The First National Dialogue "Bolivia towards the 21st Century" was convened by the Bolivian national government in 1997 with the objective of promoting the debate between political, social and economic actors in the country and defining issues of common interest.
-This dialogue was organized around four central themes: opportunity, dignity, institutionality and equity.
-The institutions attending the dialogue represented civil society and the political system.
-A document of consensus was drafted with concrete proposals for public policy.
-The complexity of the socio-economic and political situation required the management of resources and technical support from the international community (United Nations Development Program, the Latin American Development Bank and the Inter-American Development Bank).
+This dialogue was organized around four central themes: opportunity, dignity, institutionality, and equity.
+The institutions attending the dialogue represented the civil society and the political system.
+A document of consensus was drafted with concrete proposals for public policymaking.
+The complexity of the socio-economic and political situation required the management of resources and technical support of the international community (United Nations Development Program, the Latin American Development Bank, and the Inter-American Development Bank).

 Formalization: is the innovation embedded in the constitution or legislation, in an administrative act, or not formalized at all?

 Frequency: how often does the innovation take place: only once, sporadically, or is it permanent or regular?

 Mode of Selection of Participants: is the innovation open to all participants, access is restricted to some kind of condition, or both methods apply?

 Type of participants: those who participate are individual citizens, civil society organizations, private stakeholders or a combination of those?

 Decisiveness: does the innovation takes binding, non-binding or no decision at all?

 Co-governance: is there involvement of the government in the process or not?

 - only backed by a governmental program or policy